Does Transliteration Help Multilingual Language Modeling?: Experiment and Results

 \subsection{Zero Shot Capability Testing}

-We use the CSQA task to test the zero shot capability of the models as we can use the pretrained masked language models without finetuning on this task.
-On CSQA, we are given four entities to choose from to fill in a masked entity in a sentence.
+We use the CSQA task to test the zero-shot capability of the models as we can use the models without finetuning.
 This task is designed to test whether language models can be used as knowledge bases \citep{petroni-etal-2019-language}.
 In Table~\ref{table-res-csqa} we report the results.
-We see that the uni-script model performs better on all languages.
-The $\delta$ is particularly impressive in Gujarati (10.36), Assamese (3.44), and Marathi (3.39).
-This indicates that the uni-script model is better at representing entity knowledge than the multi-script model.
-We found some issue with the IndicBERT evaluation code for this task.
-We discuss this issue in appendix~\ref{sec:csqa-eval-isse}.
-We evaluate IndicBERT with our code and report the results in Table~\ref{table-res-csqa}.
+We note that the RemBERT models perform much better than the ALBERT models on this task.
+This is expected as the ALBERT models' memorization capability is hampered by weight sharing.